maxinjohn/OpenVPN-AS_license_unlocker/README.md

 # OpenVPN Access Server With Unlimited Licences
+# OpenVPN-AS-Unlimited, OpenVPN hack, OpenVPN license unlocker
-Make sure to install zip and unzip before executing the script
+Make sure the server is  installed with zip and unzip packages before executing the script

-Works with any OpenVPN Access server Install with any RHEL/Debian Based OS, if you face any issues let me know.
+Works with any OpenVPN Access server versions and  Installed with any RHEL/Debian Based OS, if you face any issues let me know.

 <code>
 Download the file openvpn_as_license_unlocker and execute as root